rleap-project/d2l/readme.md

 * CMake

 The provided [Dockerfile](containers/Dockerfile) recipe lists all necessary instructions to install D2L on an Ubuntu box.
-You can either use it through Docker, or simply follow the commands to install it locally.
+You can either use it through Docker, or simply follow the commands to install the pipeline locally on your machine.

 ## Usage